The Bunyas: History

-It was named after the Bunya pines which stood in the surrounding area during the days of the Ramsays.
-The present Bunya pines were planted by Scouts Australia, as seedlings, in 1986 (Scouts Australia, undated).
+It was named after the bunya pines which stood in the surrounding area during the days of the Ramsays.
+The present bunya pines were planted by Scouts Australia, as seedlings, in 1986.

-The house was designed by John Spencer Stansfield as the family home of Richard Stanton and it was home to the family from 1907.
-It was designed to face Parramatta Road and Dalhousie Street and the original area of the property was 15,864.64 square meters.
+The house was designed by John Spencer Stansfield (Note: His correct name was Spencer-Stansfeld, but he gave his name as Spencer-Stansfield.) in the Federation bungalow style, as the family home of Richard Stanton and it was home to the family from 1907.
+It was designed to face Parramatta Road and Dalhousie Street and the original area of the property was 15864 m2.
 Spencer-Stansfield was the architect for the Haberfield Model Suburb from 1905 to 1914 and according to 'Who's Who' of 1929, designed over 1000 houses, and "specialises in high-class domestic architecture".
-His correct name was Spencer-Stansfeld, but he gave his name as Spencer-Stansfield.

 In 1908, with other estate agents, Stanton helped form the Western Suburbs Real Estate Agents' Association.
 Two years later he played a prominent role in establishing the Real Estate Auctioneers' and Agents' Association of NSW - this became the Real Estate Institute in 1921.
 He served on its board for many years and was president from 1922 to 1923.
 He attempted to improve the ethics of estate agents and raise their status in the community.
 In 1913 he became a fellow of the Auctioneers' and Estate Agents' Institute of the United Kingdom.

-By 1910, Stanton controlled 200 acres.
+By 1910, Stanton controlled 200 acre.

-The Bunyas featured in the edition of 1 February 1913 of Home & Garden Beautiful magazine [Archnex Designs 06/12/04], at which time it was described as the largest and most complete cottage residence in the state (National Trust of Australia (NSW), 1982).
-Several photographs of its extensive gardens were featured, showing grassed walks, Bunya pine and other tall trees, dense shrubs such as gian bird-of-paradise flower (Strelitzia nicolae), palms and bedding plants.
+The Bunyas featured in the edition of 1 February 1913 of Home & Garden Beautiful magazine, at which time it was described as the largest and most complete cottage residence in the state.
+Several photographs of its extensive gardens were featured, showing grassed walks, bunya pine and other tall trees, dense shrubs such as giant bird-of-paradise flower (Strelitzia nicolae), palms and bedding plants.

 Stanton and his family lived in The Bunyas until 1917 when they moved to Onslow Avenue, Elizabeth Bay.
 From 1917 until 1927 The Bunyas was occupied by Herbert Field, J.P. and his family.
 Field had been born in England in 1878 and migrated with his parents to Sydney in 1885.
 In 1900 Herbert and his brothers, Thomas and Sydney, inherited their father's wholesale and retail butchering business.
 During World War I the Field Brothers controlled about one third of Sydney's wholesale meat business through their own company and through their interests in James Elliott and Co.
 Ltd. and with listed assets of 1,100,000 pounds ($2.2m); Tom was chairman, Herbert and Sydney were directors.
 Before moving to Haberfield, Herbert and his family lived in Annandale.
 He was one of several businessmen who moved with their families from Annandale to Haberfield between about 1914 and 1920.
 From Haberfield the Fields moved to Bellevue Hill, where Herbert named his new home "The Bunyas".